E-vill/uniprot_parser/README.md

 ```

-To parse the file with a progress bar (please note that to setup the verbose option increase the treatment time) :
+To parse the file with a progress bar (please note that to setup the verbose option slightly increase the treatment time) :
 ```ruby
 require 'uniprot_parser'